The Vampire Armand: Plot summary

 Marius sets out to train Amadeo, retaining high expectations of him, and forces him to continue his education in the arts.
 Amadeo's transition to vampire is relatively easy for him, although the Dark Gift brings about nightmares of his childhood.
 Marius and Amadeo return to Ukraine, where Amadeo visits his old school and home.
 He finds his elderly parents, reveals that he is alive, and leaves them with all the money and jewels he has with him.

 Shortly after returning to Venice, the vampire Santino and his coven attack Marius' home, kidnap Amadeo and the apprentices, and burn the villa.
 Marius is burned and thought to be destroyed; his boys are taken to a bonfire and thrown in one by one by the coven as Amadeo watches.
 Santino spares Amadeo and educates him in the laws of the coven.
 Amadeo later goes to Paris, changes his name to Armand, and creates his own coven under the Cimetière des Innocents, which Lestat would years later drastically impact, thus resulting in the creation of the Théâtre des Vampires.

 In the final segment of the book, Armand explains what occurred to him after the final chapters of Memnoch the Devil.
 At the end of Memnoch the Devil, Armand rushes into the open daylight and appears to be destroyed in a conflagration.
 Armand explains to David that by some means beyond his understanding he survived, and ended up on a rooftop in a stairwell protected from further exposure to the sun.
 However, he is badly burned and unable to move or fully function.
-While in this delirious state, he makes a mental connection to two children in a nearby apartment—Sybelle and Benji.
+While in this delirious state, he makes a mental connection to an adult and child in a nearby apartment—Sybelle and Benji.
 The connection is forged through Sybelle's constant piano playing.

 Eventually, Armand is able to reach out to the children and lead them to him.
 They believe he is an angel, but are moderately unsurprised when Armand divulges his true nature to them.
 Armand cannot hunt, so the two agree to trick a drug dealer up to the apartment so that Armand may feed on him.
 The plan works, and ultimately Armand is fully healed.
-He becomes friends with Sybelle and Benji and ultimately falls in love with them, showing to a certain degree a lolita complex.
+He becomes friends with Sybelle and Benji and ultimately falls in love with them.
 He shares his wealth with them without limit, mirroring the relationship Marius had with him to a certain degree.